As a black former professional footballer, Paul Mortimer is all too familiar with discrimination on a football field.

 Football experts say it is the machoism and the bravado culture of the sport that engenders homophobic rhetoric among fans at games.

-"Characterising the opponent as 'fag' is a usual practice in the field of sport, used as an insult associated with weakness, or lack of skills to perform certain discipline," said Juan Pablo Morino, sport secretary of the Argentinian LGBT Federation, told Al Jazeera in an email.
+"Characterising the opponent as 'fag' is a usual practice in the field of sport, used as an insult associated with weakness, or lack of skills to perform certain discipline," Juan Pablo Morino, sport secretary of the Argentinian LGBT Federation, told Al Jazeera in an email.

 There are approximately 4,000 professional footballers in the UK but reportedly none are openly gay.